sigasi/sigasi_insights/content/manual/linting-verilog.md

 | {{< severity warning 0 >}} | [Duplicate port]({{< ref "rules/verilog_duplicate_port" >}})                                                                                                             | 140 |
 | {{< severity warning 0 >}} | [Empty port]({{< ref "rules/verilog_empty_non_ansi_port" >}})                                                                                                            | 142 |

-## Deprecated code rules
+## Deprecated Linting Rules

-Deprecated code rules were used by Sigasi Studio at some point, but they've been removed or superseded in the most recent version.
+Deprecated linting rules were used by Sigasi at some point, but they've been removed or superseded in the most recent version.

 <!-- prettier-ignore -->
 | Description                                                                   | Reason                                                                                                          |  ID |